-Here are some of the top decluttering mistakes people make (in no particular order) and how you can avoid making them.
+Here are some of the biggest decluttering mistakes people make (in no particular order) and how you can avoid making them.

 Benjamin Franklin said ‘A Failure to Plan is a Plan to Fail’, and it couldn’t be truer when doing a major decluttering project.
-Starting a major decluttering project without a plan leaves lots of room for distraction, frustration, and ultimate failure.
+Starting a major decluttering project without a plan leaves lots of room for distraction, frustration, and ultimate failure of your decluttering efforts.

 How to Avoid Decluttering Without a Plan:

-Set yourself up for success and create a decluttering plan that keeps you working through the room in a logical pattern.
-It’s a good idea to break the room into separate small areas or smaller projects so you can start and stop easily if you’re interrupted during the process.
+Set yourself up for success and create a decluttering plan that keeps you working through your entire home, room by room in a logical pattern.
+It’s a good idea to break each room into separate small areas or smaller projects so you can start and stop easily if you’re interrupted during your decluttering process.

-Always start with smaller areas and quick decluttering tasks to help you gain momentum and make the mental shift before you decluttering tougher areas or an entire room.
+Always start with smaller areas and quick decluttering tasks to help you gain momentum and make the mental shift before you declutter tougher areas or an entire room.

 You need to stay put and stay focused on the task at hand.